 This hack will help to restore the original texture of the carpet fibers.

 14. Easy Way to Remove Gum

 Gum on the carpet?
-Before you reach for the scissors to cut the gum out, try this hack.
+Try this hack before you reach for the scissors to cut the gum out.

 Take one or more ice cubes and place them on the gum.
 It will begin to freeze and harden.
-With the change in texture, you can slide it off of the carpet easily.
+With the change in texture, you can easily slide it off the carpet.